Publisher: Nine Banded Books

 Somebody said that alienation was a disease of the middle class.
 Probably Marx, but Lester Reichartsen doesn’t have time to look it up.
-A decade ago, Lester was kicked out of the most popular punk band in Chicago.
-Since then he’s been party to an accidental pregnancy, talked into marrying the other party, and roped into an academic career in Classical Letters, so time won’t allow him to be curious about anything outside his discipline.
-Anyway, if whoever said that was right, Lester is middle class for sure: the island of college-town academics he lives on now makes him feel almost as alien as the village of Bible-Belt idiots that surrounds it.
-But then why is it that, when some meth-head breaks into his little family’s crappy apartment, the only thing they find of value to steal is his five-year-old computer?
-If this is the middle class, then he doesn’t want to know what’s below it.
+A decade ago, Lester was kicked out of the biggest punk band in Chicago.
+Since then he’s been party to an accidental pregnancy, talked into marrying the other party, and roped into an academic career in Classical Letters, so time won’t allow him to be curious about much of anything outside his “discipline.”
+But if whoever said that was right, Lester is middle class for sure.
+The island of college-town academics he lives on now is almost as alien as the Bible Belt wasteland that surrounds it.
+So why is it that when some meth heads break into his little family’s cramped apartment, the only thing they find of value to steal is his seven-year-old computer?
+If this is the middle class, then Lester doesn’t want to know what lies beneath.

 If Celine and Hamsun weren’t fascists, they’d be Ann Sterzinger.
 And finally, a book where the footnotes aren’t a twee affectation. —Nick Mamatas

 Dark, tragic, and hilariously funny, Sterzinger’s third novel will likely resonate differently with everyone, and should be considered a sound addition to your reading list. —Treason and Treachery

 This is an absolutely must-real novel. . . .
 NVSQVAM succeeds in part because despite being a woman, Sterzinger absolutely nails the hopelessness and listlessness of the average middle-aged American man.
 It sounds condescending to write that, but being able to write convincing characters of the opposite sex is a tough job for any novelist, and Sterzinger accomplishes it with aplomb. —Matt Forney